-Q22.24 Planning.
+- 2.24.
+Planning.
 Plans are a key feature in Turkey's command-and-control style of environmental management.
-These include:

-- Urban development plans. -Two types are required for all municipalities: (a) structure plans, which are 1/5,000 scale maps along with detailed reports indicating patterns of land use, types of zones, projected population densities, building densities, growth directions, magnitudes of settlement zones, and transport systems; and (b) implementation plans, which are 1/1,000 scale maps that indicate buildings in various zones, their densities and order, roads, and stages for providing urban The plans can be services. designed by municipalities or assigned to the Bank of Provinces or private firms; they become effective after city councils approve them; - Territorial and environmental plans.
+These include: - Urban development plans.
+Two required types are for municipalities: (a) structure plans, which are 1/5,000 scale maps along with detailed reports indicating patterns of land use, projected zones. types population densities, building densities. directions. growth magnitudes of settlement zones, and transport systems; and (b) implementation plans, which are 1/1,000 scale maps that indicate buildings in various zones, their densities and order, roads, and stages for providing urban services.
+The plans can be designed by municipalities or assigned to the Bank of Provinces or private firms; they become effective after city councils approve them: - Territorial and environmental plans.
 Introduced in the 1960s, territorial plans are expected to guide land use and settlement decisions, especially with regard to housing, industry, agriculture, tourism, and transport.
 In general, they are developed and approved by the Ministry of Public Works and Settlements (MPWS).
 More recently, regional environmental plans were introduced, produced by the ME; it is supposed to ensure that natural resources are used in ways that sustain development.
 Both territorial and environmental plans are 1/25,000 scale; and

 Other plans.
-Various other plans are produced by 22 agencies and organizations under various laws.
-These include: (a) regional plans (prepared by the SPO or assigned to others); (b) forest management plans (prepared by the General Directorate of Forestry); (c) "Llong-term Development" and "Llocal Ddevelopment" plans General prepared bv the Directorate of National Parks.
-Game and Wildlife to manage national parks; (d) master plans, to direct sectoral activities such as transportation tourism. and energy; (e) management plans for specially protected areas; and (f) forest village development plans prepared and implemented scale by the General Directorate of Forest-Village Relations.
+Various other are produced by agencies and organizations under various laws.
+These include: (a) regional plans (prepared by the SPO or assigned to others); (b) forest management plans (prepared by the General Directorate of Forestry); (c) "Long-term Development" and "Local Development" plans prepared bv the General Directorate of National Parks, Game and Wildlife to manage national parks; (d) master plans, to direct sectoral activities such as tourism, transportation and energy; (e) management plans for specially protected areas; and (f) forest village development plans prepared and implemented scale by the General Directorate of Forest-Village Relations.

-2.25 Environmental Impact Assessment (EIA).
+2.25.
+Environmental Impact Assessment (EIA).
 The EIA Regulation, drafted by the ME and enacted in 1993, was based on US and EU procedures.
-These assessments are required for a wide range of economic activities, including major infrastructure projects, large housing developments, energy installations, various factories (e.g., cement, fertilizer, sugar, tobacco and rubber), and tanneries. -Also,- they are required they are required for activities in areas protected under national legislation or international conventions, as well as for sensitive locales such as agricultural land, wetlands, lakes, and ecosystems rich in biodiversity. - These reports must be prepared during the planning phase for an investment, since the activity can only be approved, authorized or licensed to proceed after an "EIA Positive Certificate" is issued.
+These assessments are required for a wide range of economic activities, including major infrastructure projects, large housing developments, energy installations, various factories (e.g., cement, fertilizer, sugar, tobacco and rubber), and tanneries.
+Also, they are required for activities in areas protected under national legislation or international conventions, as well as for sensitive locales such as agricultural land, wetlands, lakes, ecosystems rich in biodiversity.
+These reports must be prepared during the planning phase for an investment, since the activity can only be approved, authorized or licensed to proceed after an "EIA Positive Certificate" is issued.
 Public comment on the draft report is obtained through the LEC.
 The ME is responsible for monitoring the process and issuing permits after all applicants' requirements are met.
 Unfortunately, in June 1997, the EIA process was weakened, since the requirement to assess projects planned for sensitive zones was abolished and public participation was limited.
-Supplemental EIA procedures can also exist such as those used by the $\underline{\hat{Y}}$ -stanbul Water and Sewerage Company for water catchments.
+Supplemental EIA procedures can also exist such as those used by the Ystanbul Water and Sewerage Company for water catchments.
 An initial environmental evaluation, consisting of a checklist and an evaluation table, is required for a range of less polluting activities.

-$\underline{022}$.26 The EIA process got off to a slow start after it was approved in 1993, although Table 2.1 suggests that the number of reports received and reviewed has grown steadily.
-Of the total submitted, 206 EIA reports were approved and only five were rejected; these were for a pier and storage facility in Iskenderun, a dam and hydroelectric plant in Antalya province, a stone quarry in Hzmir province, a marble quarry in Sakarya province, and a housing development in Aydin province.
-Unfortunately, in June 1997, the EIA process was weakened, since the requirement to assess projects planned for sensitive zones was abolished and public participation was limited.
+2.26.
+The EIA process got off to a slow start after it was approved in 1993, although Table 2.1 suggests that the number of reports received and reviewed has grown steadily.
+Of the total submitted, 206 EIA reports were approved and only five were rejected; these were for a pier and storage facility in Yskenderun, a dam and hydroelectric plant in Antalya province, a stone quarry in Yzmir province, a marble quarry in Sakarya province, and a housing development in Aydýn province.